 - Robbin Eppinga, assistant professor of biology

-- Serve as advisors for students in the pre-medical program.
-As noted above, Dr. Fictorie serves the primary role.
-If you were pre-med when you entered Dordt, Dr. Fictorie was probably assigned as your advisor.
-Even if you have another advisor, Dr. Fictorie is very willing to help you in pre-medical planning.
+- Serve as advisers for students in the pre-medical program.
+As noted above, Dr. Keryakos serves the primary role.
+If you were pre-med when you entered Dordt, Dr. Keryakos was probably assigned as your adviser.
+Even if you have another adviser, Dr. Keryakos is very willing to help you in pre-medical planning.

 - Develop recommendations in support of students' applications to medical schools.
 This is one of the most important functions of the committee.
 Many medical schools ask that you send in a recommendation from a committee (sometimes referred to as a health professions committee or office).
 The committee meets right after classes end in May and works up an evaluation for each pre-med student who anticipates applying to medical school during the following academic year.
 The committee also selects one representative who will send that evaluation to the medical schools of your choice.
 That representative should be listed among your references.
 These evaluations are kept confidential.
 A copy of a blank evaluation form can be obtained from the chair if you are interested in its content.
 Because of this role, it is vital that you get to know these faculty members.
 The better they know you, both in class and out, the better the recommendation they can give.